martishin/machine-learning-notebooks/README.md

-# Machine Learning Course Notebooks
+# Machine Learning Notebooks
-Jupyter Notebooks for Data Science (Machine Learning) course.
+A collection of notebooks with solutions to various Data Science and Machine Learning problems.
 Check out [my solutions](https://github.com/martishin/kaggle-solutions) for various Kaggle challenges!